Sora-yx/SA2-Sonic-New-Tricks/README.md

 ![alt text](https://i.imgur.com/pQoy2sx.png)

 I know you’ve been waiting for this.
 You always hated that sonic actions share the same button right?
-Well, you will be happy to know that this mod allows you to remap these actions and let you choice between B, X, and Y.
+Well, you will be happy to know that this mod allows you to remap these actions and let you choose between B, X, and Y.
 **By default, Light Dash is on Y, Bounce is on X, Somersault is on B and Spin Dash is on X. Yeap, here it is!**

 # Mod compatibility